 HUD Announces Tightening Of Credit Requirements On FHA Loans

-Alex Carlucci, Senior Vice President of Mortgage Banking at Gustan Cho Associates at Loan Cabin Inc. is one of our top producers.
+Alex Carlucci, Senior Loan Officer at Gustan Cho Associates is one of our top producers.
 He originated and closes more FHA Loans with under 620 credit scores than any other loan officer at Gustan Cho Associates Mortgage Group.
 Since HUD Announces Tightening of credit criteria last week, Alex Carlucci has seen a large percentage of refer/eligible per automated underwriting system findings.
 This is what Alex Carlucci stated:

 To understand the changes, you might need to learn a little about the “foreign language” spoken in Mortgage World.
 AUS TOTAL Scorecard is, quite literally: Automated Underwriting System that has been developed by FHA as Technology Open To Approved Lenders.
 The best way for me to explain it is to say that this is AI (artificial intelligence) underwriting.
 We use AUS for virtually all loans that are approved of ANY kind.
 Behind that Automated approval, an Underwriter reviews the documents we submit to support the AUS Findings.
 What FHA is saying with the newest publication for HUD Announces Tightening Of Credit means that HUD wants to reduce layered risks.
 HUD also wants tougher loans to be manually underwritten.
 That is to say, that a REAL person, (not just a computer program) has to approve the “risk” of loaning money to buy the house.
 This could be great – or this could be disastrous.
 That’s what I want to try and explain.
 A little more mortgage world language you might want to understand… REFER or ACCEPT.
 With an AUS system, we don’t get a flat out “denied.”
 It takes an IRL Underwriter to do that.
 So, it’s important to understand that in the past a Loan Officer might put all of your information into the system and then we hit “submit” for an AUS finding.
 When that finding came back ACCEPT we would write a pre-approval letter.
 You would go find a house, knowing that your pretty well sure it’s a done deal as far as getting your loan.
 NOW, there’s a better than 40% chance we will get findings from AUS of REFER.
 So what does THAT mean?
 For our Team, it means we are going to request all mortgage docs upfront.
 We are going to submit your loan for a pre-approval from an Underwriter.
 We have 48 hour guaranteed response time from our Underwriting Group, so we are delaying issuing that approval for 2 days – but your will still get a pre-approval letter, and be sent on your way to buy a house.
 Sounds pretty good, right?
 Well, our Team has decades of experience.
 Yes, we are likely as old as your parents, but we KNOW our stuff.
 Even without submitting it to the Underwriting Department, we know what we can likely do, and what we can’t.
 So why the worry about how FHA Tightens Credit Requirements, if it just means an Underwriter should approve your loan upfront – before you write a contract… especially if you get a REFER from the AUS system? (because that IS what I’m saying)I’m concerned about a couple of things here.
 One, I’m concerned that people will be told by mortgage loan officers that they don’t qualify for an FHA loan because the findings from the AUS system come back as a REFER/ELIGIBLE PER AUS.
 That was not the intent of the FHA Message about this credit tightening.
 What FHA said is that they want a REAL PERSON to make the “risk” decision.